Near-Discovery SOAR Photometry of the Third Interstellar Object: 3I/ATLAS: SOAR Observations of 3I/ATLAS

 \subsubsection{Stellar Contamination Search}

 Finally, we performed a search for stellar contamination and rejected photometric points that were significantly contaminated.
 In Figure \ref{fig:soar_lightcurve} we show the resulting photometric data points, including points that are affected by contamination, from these three nights of SOAR data.
 Images in which 3I/ATLAS was contaminated were identified by both (i) visual inspection and (ii) assessment of the radial brightness profile compared to the background.
+On UT 2025 July 10 at 6:00-6:15, $\sim$ 3 data points not flagged by previous contamination detection methods exhibited significant brightness variation.
+Upon visual inspection, we conclude that this is a result of overall brightening of the field as a result of an artifact of image reduction.
+These partially contaminated points are marked as open circles in Figure \ref{fig:soar_lightcurve} and are removed from Figure \ref{fig:comp_lightcurve}.
 Using those methods, photometric data points from UT 2025 July 3 did not show significant contamination.